KAI10/kai10.github.io/README.md

 * **[Online Card Game](https://kai10.github.io/Online-Card-Game-29/)** This is a java implementation of popular card game 29.
 Players on the same localnet can play.
 Multiple games at the same time is supported. **Tools:** Java.
 * **[Grayscale Image Conversion](https://kai10.github.io/Grayscale-Image-Conversion/)** This is a C program that can convert a BMP (bitmap) image file to it's gray-scale version.
 It uses "iGraphics" library which is a wrapper for OpenGL in 2D.
 * **[Tower of Hanoi Simulator](https://kai10.github.io/Tower-of-Hanoi-Simulator/)** It is a C program that simulates and solves the tower of hanoi problem.
 For GUI, it uses “iGraphics” library which is a wrapper for OpenGL in 2D.

+## Technical Skills
+* Programming & Scripting Languages:
+  * **Python:** I love programming in python and am using it everyday at my workplace.
+  * **C/C++:** I used C/C++ as my primary language for competitive programming contests.
+  * **Java:** I used java in several academic projects in undergraduate level.
+  * **Bash:** I use Linux (Arch) as my primary OS and am fairly familiar with Shell scripting.
+  * I have also worked with SQL/PLSQL and JavaScript.
+* Database
+  * **Relational Dababases:** I actively use PostgreSQL and it's geographic extensions (PostGIS).
+I have also worked with Oracle and SQLite.
+  * **NoSQL Databases:** I have worked with Elasticsearch extensively.
+I used it for full text search and geo queries.
+* Framework: Django
+* Writing Tools: LaTeX, Microsoft Office (Word, PowerPoint).